 '''

 $ git status

 On branch master

 Your branch is up-to-date with 'origin/master'.

 Untracked files:

 (use "git add <file>..." to include in what will be committed)

+'''

+'''

 bioinformatics.csl

 manuscript.html

 manuscript.md

 manuscript.pdf

 nature.csl

 references.bib

-nothing added to commit but untracked files present (use "git add" to track)
+nothing added to commit but untracked files present (use "git add" to track) '''

-'''

 We have created many new files.
 We want to track all of them except manuscript.pdf and manuscript.html as they can be generated by Pandoc.
-Let us therefore update the .gitignore file to look like the below.
+Let us therefore update the .gitignore file.

-manuscript.\
+'''

+manuscript.

 !manuscript.md

 Sco.dna

-local\gc\content.csv

-local\gc\content.png
+local_gc_content.csv

+local_gc_content.png

+'''

-In the above the first two lines are new.
-Let's explain what they do.
+Let's explain what the two new lines in the .gitignore file do.
 The first line states that all files starting with manuscript. should be ignored.
 This includes the file we want to track manuscript.md.
-On the second line we therefore add an exception for this file, the exclamation mark (!) is used to indicate that the manuscript.md should be excluded from the previous rule to ignore it.
+On the second line we therefore add an exception for this file.